flutter/website/flutter-for-ios.md

 The `Navigator` class handles routing in Flutter and is used to get a result back from a route that you have pushed on the stack.
 This is done by `await`ing on the `Future` returned by `push()`.

-For example, if you were to start a ‘location’ route that lets the user select their location, you might do the following:
+For example, to start a ‘location’ route that lets the user select their location, you might do the following:

 <!-- skip -->
 {% prettify dart %}